Online Therapy for Depression

 Once everything’s working fine, the internet and your devices are working, the session moves on as it would in the face-to-face version.

 Here we’ll focus on an example of Online Cognitive Behavioural Therapy (CBT) for depression.
-CBT understands depression as caused by irrational beliefs manifesting in various areas of our life.
+CBT is a type of therapy that understands depression as caused by irrational beliefs manifesting in various areas of our life.

 Believing that “Everyone is better than me”, “I’m worthless.” or ‘I’m unlovable”, can significantly affect your daily life.
 For instance, by making you unwilling to speak up in a discussion, or feeling uncomfortable expressing your needs to your partner or coworker, because you feel you don’t deserve this.
 These dysfunctional beliefs may also cause you a hard time focusing on work because you believe that, being not good enough, it’s not worth the try.